-Even though at first all belts will look just the same to you, there are a handful of characteristics that can make or break a weight lifting belt.
-Once you are aware of these characteristics, getting the best belt is pretty straight forward.
+At first, all belts will look similar, but there are a handful of characteristics that can make or break a weightlifting belt.
+Once you are aware of these characteristics, getting the best belt is pretty straightforward.
 Here’s what you should keep in mind when shopping.

-Now, the nylon and foam belts are so much more light and comfortable to wear.
-They are smaller, take up less space and you can wear them throughout your entire workout without feeling too much discomfort.
 The torso support you will get from nylon/foam belts will depend on their width and thickness.
-So you may have belts that will offer more or less support – which is why these are great for beginners and intermediate users.
+You may have belts that will offer more or less support – which is why these are great for beginners and intermediate users.

 Next thing on the list is the type of closure used on the belt – it can be the old-school type with a clamp and buckle, or it can be a Velcro.
 The main thing you want to keep in mind here is that setting up your belt should be easy, quick and precise.

-On the other hand, the clam type of belts will take a bit more time to tie and untie, and the level of tightness will be limited by the number of holes and the distance between them.
+On the other hand, the buckled belts will take a bit more time to tie and untie, and the level of tightness will be limited by the number of holes and the distance between them.
 You may even find yourself making new holes in your belt in order to get the tightness right.

-Really wide belts can be uncomfortable to wear simply because they will get in the way of your mobility.
-So you would probably be better off with a belt which is firm enough to offer support and not so wide.
+Really wide belts can be uncomfortable to wear simply because they will get in the way of your ribcage and hips during squatting movements.
+You would probably be better off with a belt which is firm enough to offer support and not so wide.
 Something in-between 4 to 5 inches should work great.